rennay/rennay.github.io/docs/nodejs/NodeEventLoop.md

 [Jake Archibald - Node Event Loop](https://www.youtube.com/watch?v=cCOL7MC4Pl0&feature=youtu.be)

-This code demonstrates the Node Event Loop
+This code demonstrates the Node Event Loop.

+Finding: There is no block.
+Calls to the Express web server are still served.

 ## Code:
 ```javascript